 When we arrived out in San Diego, the tricky part was getting our large, flatbed trailers to the access road behind his property.
 The next big hurdle was unloading each 800 lb bowl corner and placing it in the proper location.

 The weird pie shape which comes with bowl corners brings awkward size, shape, and weight.
 When walking to the installation site, we had to walk slightly up a hill, downhill, and over paver steps.
 Essentially an uneven surface.

 Our installation crew had to call out to guide each other every step of the way.
 It was a very difficult, tactical, and strategic process just to get those bowl corners off of the truck and to the installation site - but as always, we get the job done with a smile on our faces.

 Once we got the bowl corners in place, we proceeded with transferring all of the flat sections and quarter pipe sections from our flatbed trailers to the installation site.

-The customer was very happy and satisfied with the outcome of his new, custom bowl.
-We hope to go back soon and skate with our professional team!
+And you bet the customer was very happy and satisfied with the outcome of his new, custom bowl.
+We hope to go back soon and skate with our pro skate team!

 Inspired to create your own skateboarding paradise?
 With OC Ramps, your backyard can be transformed into your dream skateboarding oasis too.